Also, at the end of this post, there is a link to part two, at the end of the part two post, there is a link to part three etc etc. Enjoy!

 Those who are interested in the score can get it for free on PDF HERE

 Op.2 No.1 is Beethoven’s first published sonata.
 He wrote it in 1795 or 1796, dedicated it to Joseph Haydn, his teacher at that point.
 The relation between Haydn and Beethoven was complicated: the legend goes that Beethoven simply didn’t believe Haydn taught him much.
-I think it’s much more complex that that, and I would like to get back to that in a separate post.
+I think it is much more complex that that, but I think it is safe to say that Mozart, not Haydn, was Beethoven’s biggest influence and the composer he admired most.

 A couple of things to think about in general when playing this piece: